csuoc/diamond_prices_ML/README.md

 **Root**

-**1-findbestmodel.py:** it performs a series of cleaning tasts, such removing unnecessary columns and label encodoing some values.
+**1-findbestmodel.py:** it performs a series of cleaning tasks, such removing unnecessary columns and label encodoing some values.
 It also splits train.csv dataset in 80% training and 20% testing.
 The 80% is trained with several models:

 - Linear Regression
 - Ridge